 Not On View

-Funerary cone of wedge-shape, or possibly a mud brick, formed of reddish clay.
-Identical circular stamp impressions, two on each of adjacent sides, with hieroglyphic text in undivided register field identifying the owner as “One honored by Osiris, Chief of the Medjay Ruru/Rwty, True-of-Voice” (imAxy xr Wsir wr n MaDAyw Rwrw/Rwty mAa xrw).
+Funerary cone fragment of reddish clay with tapering cone element broken away and missing.
+Head end carries a circular stamp impression with hieroglyphic text in undivided register field identifying the owner.
+Large fragment broken from right side of the head, destroying a portion of the text, known from parallels as “One honored by Osiris, Chief of the Medjay Ruru/Rwty, True-of-Voice” (imAxy xr Wsir wr n MaDAyw Rwrw/Rwty mAa xrw).

 Funerary cones were components of a frieze, inserted above the doors of private tombs, particularly in the Theban region.
 They have been variously interpreted as: name-plates of sorts to identify the tomb owner, decorative memorials, boundary markers for a tomb, dummy bread loaves or meat offerings, symbolic roof beams, or (for the visible circular head) depictions of the sun disk.